Blackhead extraction

 - What are the risks associated with squeezing blackheads?

-- What active ingredients in cosmetics combat blackheads?
+- What active ingredients in cosmetics fight against blackheads?

 - How to prevent the formation of new blackheads?